-- 23. Rule 91 is the responsibility of the train and engine crews; Rule 91(A) requires supervision by the train dispatcher, particularly in the movements where double track has been converted to a single track operation or movements are being made against the current of traffic.
+- 17. Rule 85.
+After sections have reversed positions by authority of Rule 85, it would be improper to confirm it by use of example 9 Form F as the receipt of such an order would require again reversing positions.
+However, in such cases, when other trains have orders designating the engine numbers which are not then correct for the sections, proper orders should be issued to cover, such as-First 3 has eng 1234 instead of eng 6543, etc. - 18.
+Rule 91 is the responsibility of the train and engine crews; Rule 91(A) requires supervision by the train dispatcher, particularly in the movements where double track has been converted to single track operation or movements are being made against the current of traffic.
 In these operations the train order signal is displayed to trains also moving with the current of traffic.
-Dispatchers should frequently check with the operators to know the rule is being observed. - 24. (a) Rule 93.
-A train passing through a yard limit station may properly make a movement against the current of traffic (if no first-class train due, and necessary to make such a movement to get around an obstruction.-See Item 68(f) hazards of reverse moves.
+Dispatchers should frequently check with the operators to know the rule is being observed. - 19. (a) Rule 93.
+A train passing through a yard limit station may properly make a movement against the current of traffic, if no first-class train due, and necessary to make such a movement to get around an obstruction.-See Item 24(f) hazards of reverse moves.

 As movements within yard limits may be made in accord with the wording of this rule, it does not always follow that a train which is required by rules and orders to take siding shall do so as first move.
-Where a yardmaster is in charge with the comprehensive authority and responsibilities prescribed by Rule 840, conditions may require moves differing from the usual.
-If such develops and may require advance action, dispatcher may expedite movements by having common understanding with the yardmaster.
+Where a yardmaster is in charge with the comprehensive authority and responsibilities prescribed by Rules 840 and 841, conditions may require moves differing from the usual.
+If such develops and may require advance action dispatcher may expedite movements by having common understanding with the yardmaster.

-The practices vary on certain divisions as well as on different roads as to required operation in yard limits in connection with the requirements of train orders and following is quoted agreed opinion of the Consolidated Code Rules Committee "It is impractical and in some cases not desirable to define the specific action to be required under the conditions of the train orders.
-The circumstances and conditions should govern individual cases with the general instruction that the more important train should be given the preference, as the instructions concerning the forms of train orders indicates the procedure required by each train."
-(Another agreed upon opinion of the Committee is covered by item 62(m) for information in connection with operation of an extra authorized by Form G, Ex.
+The practices vary on certain divisions as well as on different roads as to required operation in yard limits in connection with the requirements of train orders, and following is quoted agreed opinion of the Consolidated Code Rules Committee-"It is impractical and in some cases not desirable to define the specific action to be required under the conditions of the train orders, the circumstances and conditions should govern individual cases with the general instruction that the more important train should be given the preference, as the instructions concerning the forms of train orders indicates the procedure required by each train."
+(Another agreed upon opinion of the Committee is covered by item 78, for information, in connection with operation of an extra authorized by Form G Ex.
 4 train order).

-- (b) The instructions in Form G orders and also in Form S-H and D-H work orders, that they do not confer right to the main track between siding switches at the points named, do not apply in yard limits. - 25.
+- (b) The instructions in Form G orders and also in Form S-H and D-H work orders, that they do not confer right to the main track between siding switches at the points named, do not apply in yard limits. - 20.
 Rule 95(A) gives equal time-table authority to all sections only when moving through to the subdivision terminal.
 If running only to an intermediate register station, such right does not apply at that station.